Complementary Approaches? A Brief Comparison of EU and United States Counter Terrorism Strategies Since 2001

 Yearbook 18 New Zealand Association of Comparative Law, 167-195

 Posted: 17 Feb 2016 Last revised: 23 Feb 2016

 Date Written: 2012

-Terrorism presents one of the greatest challenges faced by the world today.
-In the aftermath of the events of 11 September 2001, both the United States of America and the European Union (EU) developed comprehensive approaches to counter-terrorism.
+In this article, which is available through the author, Alberto Costi demonstrates why terrorism presents one of the greatest challenges faced by the world today.
+In the aftermath of the events of 11 September 2001, both the United States of America and the European Union (EU) developed comprehensive approaches to counter terrorism.
 This paper posits that these approaches, while similar, differ in several respects.
 The United States approach is generally regarded as pre-emptive and often military focused, and seeks to externalise the threat of terrorism, with policies potentially undermining human rights and the rule of law.
-The EU approach attempts to internalise the terrorism threat and treat it as a criminal offence, with institutional inadequacies potentially limiting the effectiveness of its policies.
-It is argued that the United States and the EU have taken these different approaches because of differing perceptions of the threat that terrorism poses and their different governance arrangements.
+The UE approach attempts to internalise the terrorism threat and treat it as a criminal offence, with institutional inadequacies potentially limiting the effectiveness of its policies.
+It is argues that the United States and the EU have taken these different approaches because of differing perceptions of the threat that terrorism poses and their different governance arrangements.
 Progress in cooperation is currently stunted by the reluctance of both the United States and the EU to make compromises on issues such as privacy standards and the death penalty.
-It is contended that the United States and the EU must accommodate these differences in order to cooperate at the level of international law, for a more effective transatlantic response to counter-terrorism.
+It is contended that the United States and the EU must accommodate these differences in order to cooperate at the level of international law, for a more effective transatlantic response to counter terrorism.

 Suggested Citation: Suggested Citation